com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 #### Cloud of points representing the papers individually (3)

 A cloud of points representing the papers individually, which position were determined using PCA on the title/abstract.
 Papers are highlighted only if they fall in the selected time range, and are either of the selected category, or the *hovered* one.
 Moreover, you can explore the papers either by searching or clicking one of the points.
+We are using PCA to see implicit relation between categories/papers.

 #### Bar chart of similar categories (4)